gpivaro/Project_1/README.md

 ## Research Questions to answer

-* Are there any correlations between Electricity prices vs population?
+* Is there any correlation between Electricity prices vs Population?

-* Is Cost of Living related to the cost of electricity?
+* Does the number of Power Plants correlate with the Electricity price?

-* (?)
-Does the number of power plants correlate the electricity price?
+* Does Electricity Generation correlate to Electricity price?

-* Local taxes (?)
+* Is Consumption related to Electricity prices?

-* Are there are significant events that have affected electricity prices over the years
+* There are states where electricity is regulated.
+Does being regulated by local agencies matter?

 ## Data sets to be used

-* US Census Data – CSVs?
+* US Census Data – CSVs
 * EIA (US Energy Information Admin) API